baptisteArno/typebot.io/apps/docs/docs/editor/blocks/integrations/webhook.md

 Possibilities are endless when it comes to API calls, you can litteraly call any API and fetch any data you want.

 Feel free to ask the [community](https://www.facebook.com/groups/typebot) for help if you struggle setting up a Webhook block.

+## Troubleshooting

+The Webhook block request fail or didn't seem to trigger?
+Make sure to check the [logs](/editor/results).
+If you still can't figure out what went wrong, shoot me a message using the chat button directly in the tool 👍